theupdateframework/taps/tap7.md

 feedback].
 As brief examples: the tool can start the update program and feed it the correct metadata and target file when the requests are made.
-It will inspect the local metadata directory to ensure that the correct metadata was downloaded, they are signed properly, and that the update program succeeds with a return code of `0`.
-The tool can test the program for detection of a slow retrieval attack by starting a server that provides data at a slow rate, and confirming that the program returns a code of `5` (a return code of `5` is defined in this TAP to mean a slow retrieval error occurred).
+It will inspect the local metadata directory to ensure that the correct metadata was downloaded, that they are signed properly, and that the update program succeeds with a return code of `0`.
+The tool can test the program for detection of a slow retrieval attack by starting a server that provides data at a slow rate, and confirming that the program returns a code of `5` (a return code of `5` is defined in this TAP to mean that a slow retrieval error has occurred).

 # Specification

-`root.json` exists in "tmp/metadata", which is saved there by the compliance tester.
+`root.json` exists in "tmp/metadata", which is stored there by the compliance tester.
 The root file is generated according to the restrictions set in the configuration file.

-Command to execute the compliance testing tool:
+The command to execute the compliance testing tool is:

 ```Bash
 $ python updater.py --config tmp/tuf_compliance_tester.yml
 ```

-Example command for the Python updater:
+Here is an example command for the Python updater:

 ```Bash
 $ python compliance_tester.py --updater "python updater.py --repo
 http://localhost:8001 --metadata tmp/metadata --targets tmp/targets foo.tgz"
 ```

-Return 0 if the implementation complies with the specification.
+The compliance tester returns `0` if the implementation complies with the specification.

-compliance_tester.py returns an non-zero return code for failure.
+compliance_tester.py returns a non-zero return code to signal a failure.
 Optionally, a list of the compliance tests that the updater failed is printed or logged.

-The `.tuf-tester.yml` configuration file:
+An example of a `.tuf-tester.yml` configuration file:

 ```
 command: "python test-updater.py foo.tgz --repo http://localhost:8001 --metadata tmp/metadata --targets tmp/targets"